 - Show Posts Featured Image.
 Here you can choose whether you do or don’t want to show the post’s featured image in the grid or slider.
 In the Show Featured Image As drop-down menu, you can choose how the image will be shown and also you can define the Featured Image Size.

-That bunch of toggles allows you to decide if the Posts Excerpt, Terms, Meta, Author, Date, Comments, and Read More Button will be shown in the block.
+That bunch of toggles allow you to decide if the Posts Excerpt, Terms, Meta, Author, Date, Comments, and Read More Button will be shown in the block.

 You can choose the text and icon for the Read More button, as well as set the gap between rows or columns.

-The great thing in the Posts widget is that you can enable Carousel for it.
+The great thing about the Posts widget is that you can enable Carousel for it.
 Your posts will look more dynamic in this case.